rdfostrich/article-swj2020-cobra/content/solution.md

 The snapshots of these two chains are therefore shared, so that it only has to be created and stored once.

-As such, the main advantage of a bidirectional delta chain is that it can more optimally make use of snapshots.
+As such, the main advantage of a bidirectional delta chain is that it can more efficiently make use of snapshots.
 Instead of only allowing deltas in one direction to make use of it, also deltas in the opposite direction can make use of it.
 This is especially advantageous for aggregated deltas,